JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 ### Implementation Choices

-Unlike the paper, I chose not to implement the hybrid shift, and stick purely to the reconnection shift.
-Basically, when tracing paths, if it's from too sharp of a specular lobe, instead of putting it in the reservoir to use for resampling, we simply write the path's radiance directly to the screen.
+Unlike the paper, I chose not to implement the hybrid shift, and stuck purely to the reconnection shift.
+Basically, when tracing paths, if it's from too sharp of a specular lobe, instead of putting the path into the reservoir to use for resampling, we simply write the path's radiance directly to the screen.

 Unlike a wide lobe, it's not possible to use a sharply directional lobe with the reconnection shift.
 The hybrid shift, which conditionally switches to "random replay", can handle these types of lobes, but it involves re-tracing the path, which in my opinion is too expensive for a realtime renderer.

 Additionally, I have a fairly high roughness gate on the primary vertex to guard resampling.
 I realized that just because you _can_ resample specular paths, doesn't mean you _should_.

 As denoisers have improved recently, correlations from temporal and spatial reuse have become a big problem.
-Because we're reusing discrete samples, the denoiser sees the same samples more often than it otherwise would with regular importance sampling.
+Because we're reusing discrete samples, the denoiser sees the same samples more often than it otherwise would with plain importance sampling.
 The denoiser then thinks that this is detail worth preserving (it's a repeating pattern in an otherwise noisy signal), which leads to ugly denoising artifacts.

-See [Compatibility-Guided Neighbor Selection for ReSTIR](https://www.youtube.com/watch?v=MCqnETw3l8A) for a good explanation of correlations in ReSTIR.

 Smooth specular surfaces, unlike rough diffuse surfaces, have a small number of possible paths with strong contributions.
 So as soon as ReSTIR finds one good sample, it tends to propagate to all neighboring pixels, and stay there for a while without being overwritten by new samples.
-This over-reuse and correlated neighbor pixels confuse the denoiser.
+This over-reuse and correlated neighbor pixels confuses the denoiser.

+> See [Compatibility-Guided Neighbor Selection for ReSTIR](https://www.youtube.com/watch?v=MCqnETw3l8A) for a good explanation of correlations in ReSTIR.

 > As a side note, in the previous post in this series, I recommended halving the spatial sampling radius after failing to find a valid sample.
 It turns out, this is a bad idea, and I have reverted it.
 Doing this _also_ introduces problematic correlations, as many pixels end up reusing the same few samples within a small radius.